Survived by herself on a remote island for 18 years.

 Off the coast of Southern California are the Channel Islands, a small and barren island chain.
-Out of these islands, San Nicolas is the most remote, located about 60 miles from off the coast.
+Out of these islands, San Nicolas is the most remote, located about 60 miles from the coast.
 This island is so remote and desolate that the US government actually considered testing the first atomic bomb here.
 This island is also where Juana Maria survived on her own for almost two decades.

 Juana is one of the Nicoleno — a Native American tribe that allegedly have been San Nicolas Island’s only inhabitants for 10,000 years.
 That changes in 1811 when a group of Russian fur traders take an interest in San Nicolas and its many sea otters.
 The Russians promptly massacre the Nicoleno tribe and devastate the sea otter population.

 After they wipe out the sea otters, the Russians have no further reason to stay on San Nicolas.
 They take off, leaving just a handful of Nicolenos on the island.
-Franciscan missionaries hear about these last few natives and sail on over to bring them to their mission in California.
+Franciscan missionaries hear about these last few natives and sail over to bring them back to California.
 With their island destroyed, all of the Nicoleno people leave San Nicolas for good.
 Well, almost all.
 For reasons that are uncertain, one woman gets left behind — Juana Maria.
 She becomes the sole inhabitant of San Nicolas Island, a glorified sandbar with little vegetation and even less wildlife.
 Hell of a place to be marooned.

 The details on how Juana managed to survive are unclear.
 When she was eventually rescued, she had been on the island for so long that no one could even understand her language.
 We do know that she definitely didn't laze around on San Nicolas.
 Her rescuers found her living in a house made out of a whale’s skeleton and wearing a dress made from bird-feathers.
 They also found grass-woven baskets, ropes made from animal sinew, and bone tools.
 Tragically, after surviving on an island wasteland for 18 years, Juana died only 6 weeks after moving to Sacramento.